Naveenkumar-026/agent-security-gateway/README.md

 ---

-## Development note:
+## Development note

-built with GPT and Codex assistance in ~6 hours, then reviewed, tested, and finalized by the author.
+Built with GPT and Codex assistance in ~6 hours, then reviewed, tested, and finalized by the author.